A bride and groom stand together with backpacks as the sunsets after their ceremony where the Yosemite Wedding permits allowed them.

 Making it Official with the Marriage License

-You’ll need your marriage license too.
-It’s $60 and available at a County Clerks Office.
+Another step for having a Yosemite wedding is getting your marriage license as well.
+It’s $60 and available at a county clerk’s office.
 As long as it’s the public license (as opposed to the private), you can use it in any county in California, so you can get it wherever, and then bring it back to be recorded after the ceremony.
 This will legally bind you.
 You can find more about this here (https://www.mariposacounty.org/253/Marriage-Licenses-and-Civil-Ceremonies).

-Some of the fields on the wedding permit are a bit confusing, so we’ll list those below and then include a form to reference.
-Hope it helps!
-If you still have questions, click on the button on the bottom and get in touch!
+Some of the fields on the Yosemite National Park wedding permit are a bit confusing, so we’ll list those below and then include a form to reference.

 How to Fill Out Your Yosemite Wedding Permits